christianscott/christianfscott.com/content/blog/premature-optimization/index.md

 This is a phrase you hear a lot as a software engineer.
 I would claim it's slightly misunderstood.

-It's usually understood to mean *spending time on performance is not worth it until you understand why your software is slow*, when in reality I think the useful lesson is *don't try and solve problems that don't exist yet.*
+It's usually understood to mean *spending time on performance is not worth it until you understand why your software is slow*, when in reality I think the useful message is *don't try and solve problems that don't exist yet.*

 This is to say that the phrase is not really about performance but is about *resisting the temptation to solve pre-empted problems.* Instead of doing this, you should solve the problems at hand.
 When (or if) the problem you pre-empted arises, that is the time to solve it.
 Performance is a great example of this.
-You should wait until you 1) have reason to spend time making your software faster 2) know why your software is slow.
+You should wait until you a) have reason to spend time making your software faster and b) know why your software is slow.
 Only then should you invest the time & inflict the architectural damage to make your software faster.

 Of course, taken to the extreme, this would lead us to some awful tech debt[^1].
 As with all one sentence pieces of advice this should be taken with a grain of salt.
 We should expand this a little bit – of course there are problems that we should solve up front.
-For example, it's spending at least a little bit of time on the architecture of your app well before your codebase grows to a size where you realize any benefits.
+For example, it's worth spending time on the architecture of your software before it grows to a size where you realize any of the benefits.

 How are these "worth it" problems different from the kinds of problems that aren't worth it?
 I'm honestly not sure – but problems that arise from *irreversible* decisions (like the architecture of your software) are problems that are worth trying to solve up front.

-This still feels a little unsatisfying to me.
-There are certainly problems that arise from irreversible decisions

 With all that in mind, here's the updated but far less snappy "saying":